 Anyone preferring not to report a matter to the University of Chicago Police Department may contact the Chicago Police Department.

 Religious Organizations

 A variety of groups offer pastoral care and a community of faith to address individual needs.
-For more information, visit http://spirit.uchicago.edu/
+For more information, visit http://spirit.uchicago.edu/.

-The University of Chicago Coordinating Officer: 773-702-0287, i-gould@uchicago.edu
+The University of Chicago Coordinating Officer: 773-702-5671, swake@uchicago.edu